Currently in the UK, around 5 million people are invisible to the financial system due to having little or no financial data

-The impact of having a thin or no file can result in being considered as high risk, which in turn means banks and lenders will often only offer high interest rates – if they even offer credit at all.
-However, the FCA is encouraging businesses to meet the needs of all consumers, even those that are considered vulnerable, when trying to get access to financial products.
+The impact of having a thin or no file can result in being considered as high risk, which in turn means banks and lenders will often only offer high interest rates – if they even offer credit at all, which especially during the cost-of-living crisis could prove detrimental for many.
+However the FCA is using regulation such as Consumer Duty1 to ensure that businesses adapt to meet the needs of all consumers, with an increased focus on those consumers who are financially and non-financially vulnerable.

 The most common cause of having a thin or no file is due to a lack of data to support the individual’s spending and borrowing habits which means banks and lenders struggle to make a true assessment of affordability.